ahmedabdelhamid404/route-yummy-js-exam/README.md

    - Results are updated in real-time as you type.

 4. **Contact Us**
-   - We value your feedback and questions.
    - The "Contact Us" section includes regex validation for all input fields, ensuring accurate submissions.

-## Getting Started

-To run the Yummy Project locally or contribute to its development, follow these steps:

-1. Clone the repository to your local machine: